 In 2019, we plan to develop this research further through workshops.
 We are organising an afternoon workshop for the CIOL Translation Division on Saturday 19 May in London and invite you to join us (registration will start in January).
 The day is aimed at legal translators and will feature talks by Sue Leschen in the morning.
 We are also considering a second stage to ask different translators to translate the same document so that we can perform comparative analysis on their drafting styles.

 For now we have limited the work to contract translations, although we also believe it would be interesting to look at translations of legislation and judgments.
 Maeva and myself are both practising translators with limited time for research.
-Please contact us if you would like to get involved or if you would like the full dataset.
+Please contact us if you would like to get involved, or you can also download the full dataset below.

-For more, please see the Further Reading section or our article Putting on the (legal) style: should translations use modern or traditional drafting? (© ITI Bulletin 2018).
+For more, please see the Part 2, the Further Reading section or our article Putting on the (legal) style: should translations use modern or traditional drafting? (© ITI Bulletin 2018).